input-output-hk/cardano-cli-gui/README.md

 **IMPORTANT:** To use the *query* and *send* command in the GUI a cardano node has to be running and synced to the test or main network.
-You will know that the node is synced once you will see in your terminal output the statement *Chain extended, new tip:*.
+You will know that the node is synced once you will see in your terminal output the statements *Chain extended, new tip:* being displayed every 10 to 30 seconds.

 To run a cardano node download it from [here](https://github.com/input-output-hk/cardano-node/releases) and install it.
 Then download the configurations files for the Preview testnet from